hkust-smartcar/tutorials/software/md/0a_arm_jlink_setup.md

-If launching sequence error, unplug and plug the USB if you are flashing program.
+##### 3. If launching sequence error,

+Unplug and plug the USB if you are flashing program.
 If still cannot solve, it may be you can config the debugger wrongly.
 If still cannot solve, try restarting eclipse and computer.
 ![7_sequence_error](https://raw.githubusercontent.com/mcreng/SmartCarSWTutorial18/master/img/eclipse/7_sequence_error.PNG)

-If GDB server fail, check your connection of JLink, and check whether you have turn on your smart car
+##### 4. If GDB server fail,

+check your connection of JLink, and check whether you have turn on your smart car
 ![6_fin](https://raw.githubusercontent.com/mcreng/SmartCarSWTutorial18/master/img/eclipse/6_fin.PNG)